 Simply put, Performance Max campaigns are an amalgamation of multiple Google Ads formats into one: Search, Display, Discovery, Video, and Local.
 And it’s here to stay.

 In order to keep track of your client's Google Ads efforts, your agency needs reporting software to keep track of everything in one place.

-Keep it simple with a templated Google Ads dashboard, or customize your own, from AgencyAnalytics.
+Keep it simple with a templated Google Ads dashboard, or customize your SEM reporting tool with AgencyAnalytics.
 Start your free 14-day trial today and set your reporting process on autopilot.